Human Milk Oligosaccharides: Factors Affecting Their Composition and Their Physiological Significance

 Such compositional changes due to the genetic background of mothers and stage of lactation can confound observations relating HMOs to clinical parameters in the breastfed infants and, therefore, need to be considered.

 Fig. 1.
-Illustration of the different biological functions of human milk oligosaccharides (HMOs).
-Risk for infection-related illnesses and medication use in infants fed a formula supplemented with 2 HMOs (redrawn from Puccio et al. [49]).
-Upper (URT) and lower respiratory tract (LRT) infections and other diseases as well as medication use were re- ported by parents and verified by a study physician.
+Illustration of the different biological functions of human milk oligosaccharides (HMOs). a Risk for infection-related illnesses and medication use in infants fed a formula supplemented with 2 HMOs (redrawn from Puccio et al. [49]). b Upper (URT) and lower respiratory tract (LRT) infections and other diseases as well as medication use were re- ported by parents and verified by a study physician.
 ORs with 95% CIs are shown based on percent of infants with at least 1 event at 1 year of age (Fisher’s exact test: * p < 0.05,** p < 0.001) (replotted from Ferrer-Admetlla et al. [5]).

 Fig. 2.
 Human milk oligosaccharide (HMO) composition 3 months postpartum by FUT2 and FUT3 status with schematic illustration of typical HMO in one or the other group (a).
 HMO dynamics at different stages of lactation (replotted from Austin et al. [3]) depicting mean concentrations with standard deviations (b).